-Make sure you're familiar with how to configure and run of the CLI.
+Make sure you're familiar with how to configure and run the CLI.

 We assume that your project already contains a CLI configuration file like

-We also assume that the Jenkins slave runs on linux.
+We also assume that the Jenkins agent runs on linux.
 If not, you might have to make some minor changes.

 How to Set Up a Job

 Set up a new Freestyle Jenkins job: